-Sanitary sewer cleanout septage - This septage is sanitary sewage or cleanout residue from a separate sanitary sewer collection system that is transported by a Part 117 licensed vehicle to elsewhere within the same system or to a receiving facility that is approved by the Michigan Department of Environmental Quality or its authorized agent.
+Sanitary sewer cleanout septage - This septage is sanitary sewage or cleanout residue from a separate sanitary sewer collection system that is transported by a Part 117 licensed vehicle to elsewhere within the same system or to a receiving facility that is approved by the Michigan Department of Environment, Great Lakes, and Energy (EGLE) or its authorized agent.

-Other septage - This septage is any other waste subsequently approved for hauling as septage by the Michigan Department of Environmental Quality or its authorized agent.
+Other septage - This septage is any other waste subsequently approved for hauling as septage by EGLE or its authorized agent.